FredericGariepy/LighthouseLabs/PKM/W2/D2/Security Categorization Case Study.md

 ## response

-Note:
+### Note:

-Given the information in the storyline, it is known that the high value asset (HVA) is high value programs.
+> Given the information in the storyline, it is known that the high value asset (HVA) is high value programs.
-However, the type of data and its relative value contained in the SQL Database is unknown.
+> However, the type of data and its relative value contained in the SQL Database is unknown.
-The company *may* be developing its HVA in relation to medical, financial or personal data.
+> The company *may* be developing its HVA in relation to medical, financial or personal data.

-Task 1:
+### Task 1:

-Classify CyberOpps’ each information asset as one of the following: - (P) privacy - (M) medical - (IP) proprietary - (F) financial - (SM) security management - (S) systems
+Classify CyberOpps’ each information asset as one of the following:

+(P) privacy - (M) medical - (IP) proprietary - (F) financial - (SM) security management - (S) systems

-System : server (vulnerable), developer computers, network IP : programs, program structures, development environment
+&nbsp; System : server (vulnerable), developer computers, network
+- IP : programs, program structures, development environment
 Privacy: potential SQL Database of private employee and client information Financial : potential Database of private employee and client information medical : potential SQL Database of private employee and client information